 "The true republic: men their rights and nothing more; women their rights and nothing less."

-Susan B. Anthony fought for women's rights and for the slaves to be free.
-Susan believed that all people were equal.
+Susan B. Anthony fought for women's rights and freedom for slaves.
+She believed that all people were equal.
 I admire her for her strong determination, courage and confidence.

 Susan B. Anthony was born on February 15, 1820, near Adams, Massachusetts.
 She was one of eight children, although only six lived to be adults.
 Susan's father felt that women should get as much education as they wanted.
 He built a school by adding a room to their home for his own children and others.

-When she was between fifteen and sixteen, she went to other people's houses to teach children.
-She liked the chance to earn money of her own.
+When she was around fifteen years old, she went to the homes of others to teach children.
+She liked the chance to earn her own money.
 In 1838, her father lost his cotton mill business because of the financial depression in the United States, and in the spring of 1839 he had to sell their house.
-They moved to a town called Hardscrabble.
+They moved to a town called Hardscrabble (later called Center Falls), NY.
 In the spring of 1840, she went to teach at a boarding school near New York City.
 While Susan was teaching, she heard people talking about getting rid of slavery.
 She agreed with this idea, just like her father did.
 She believed that all people were equal.

 In 1849, when Susan came back home to Rochester, her father had started inviting over his friends who wanted to talk about getting rid of slavery.
 She listened to her father and to others who wanted to help slaves find freedom.